Stochastic approximation of symmetric Nash equilibria in queueing games: Acknowledgements

 \section{Acknowledgements}

 The authors are grateful to Refael Hassin and Moshe Haviv for their advice and comments on the paper, as well as to Jim Dai and Binyamin Oz for several fruitful discussions.
+The authors would also like to thank the editors and reviewers for their detailed and helpful feedback.
 This research was supported in part by the Shenzhen Research Institute for Big Data International Postdoctoral Fellowship.